30% off sitewide! Sale ends soon. -dsktp

-While these studies focus on immunocompromised patients, their results indicate that astragalus root benefits may include immune-boosting effects in healthy individuals, too.
+While these studies focus on immunocompromised patients, their results indicate that astragalus root benefits may also include immune function boosting effects in healthy individuals.
 Astragalus root can help the immune system function for people with varying levels of health and for different reasons.

-Astragalus root extract may also be able to help fight a viral infection.
+Astragalus root extract may also be able to help fight viral infections.
 Initial research demonstrates promising results.

 As we learn more about this plant, we may begin to understand the specific chemical pathways that enable antiviral activity and boost immune response.

-Inflammation is your body’s healthy response to threats.
-If your body senses viruses, bacteria or even stress, inflammation may kick into high gear.
-While bouts of inflammation to target specific ailments is normal, chronic inflammation can result in fatigue, physical discomfort, difficulty sleeping, weight gain and a number of other challenging symptoms.
+Inflammation is your body's healthy response to threats.
+If your body senses viruses, bacteria, or even stress, inflammation may kick into high gear.
+While bouts of inflammation to target specific ailments are normal, chronic inflammation can result in fatigue, physical discomfort, difficulty sleeping, weight gain, and a number of other challenging symptoms.

 If you're seeking to improve your overall health and feel better each day, you may already be aware of powerful anti-inflammatory supplements, like CBD tinctures and antioxidant-rich food.
 Astragalus extract could be another helpful addition to your regimen.

 Several studies suggest the root has anti-inflammatory properties: